 Although there is still much to learn, there has been an explosion of research into self-compassion and compassion over the past decade.
 Promising results have indicated: a link to well-being, with reductions in negative mind-states and increases in positive mind-states; easier management of difficulties including chronic health conditions; and increases in coping, resilience and motivation (for more information see Kristin Neff’s website http://self-compassion.org).
 Increasingly, understandings from neuroscience about the way the brain works are supporting the best methods for and the benefits of compassion training.

 Full details of each event can be found in the event description when booking via our CALENDAR and, unless otherwise stated, the event will be delivered in English.
-Due to Covid-19 the Mindfulness Network now offers compassion events online.
+The Mindfulness Network now offers compassion events online.
 Our experience is that our events and trainings are effective online – and although there is some loss in not being together in person, it is wonderful that we can continue in this new context.
 We host events online via our e-learning platform called the Mindfulness Network Community – a safe space for participants to access resources and connect with the compassion leaders.
 We will enrol you onto the event and we strongly encourage you to log into your account and familiarise yourself with the environment well in advance of the starting date so that you can begin the compassion event feeling prepared.
 Sessions will be hosted via Zoom and participants must commit to the entire event.
 If this is not possible, please contact us to discuss before submitting an application.
 You can read more about the experience of taking part in an online compassion course in this blog post written by a recent participant.
 We always recommend that you to read the event description thoroughly before submitting an application and familiarise yourself with our Payment Terms and Conditions.
 We also invite you to take a look at our policies which include Safeguarding, Complaints and Data Protection procedures.